jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/CompilingAvisynthPlugins.rst

 -----------------------------

 Two ways are described to debug your plugin.
 An easy way using DebugView and the use of VC++6's debugger.
-In both case, the sample code `SimpleSample v1.6`_ is used.
+In both case, the sample code :doc:`SimpleSample v1.6 <SimpleSample16>` is used.

 How to debug AviSynth plugins (the short way)